bespinian/k8s-application-best-practices/Variants/README.md

 ![Illustration of the way Helm works](./img/helm.png "Helm")

 Helm uses the approach of templates to manage variants.
 It starts from a set of template files comprised of YAML with Go-template expressions.
 For every variant you define an additional YAML file with the values which fill the customization points in the templates.
-The templates themselves are not valid Kubernetes YAML because they contain variables.
+The templates themselves are not valid Kubernetes YAML because they contain variables and template expressions.

 ### When to use Helm